amitshekhariitbhu/GlideBitmapPool/README.md

 ### About Glide Bitmap Pool

 Glide Bitmap Pool is a memory management library for reusing the bitmap memory.
-As it reuses bitmap memory , so no more GC calling again and again which leads to smooth running application.
+As it reuses bitmap memory , so no more GC calling again and again , hence smooth running application.
 It uses inBitmap while decoding the bitmap on the supported android versions.
 All the version use-cases has been handled to optimize it better.

+### Why use this library ?

+When we decode many images in android application, there is a continuous allocation and de-allocation of memory that leads to continuous GC calling , hence lagging application(not smooth).
+So this library reuses the previous allocated memory for new bitmap.
+It puts the bitmap in the pool to be reused later ,rather than recycling it.

 ## Requirements